liquidev/lintplus/README.md

 plugins, because of `linter`'s lack of multiple severity levels.
 All warnings reported by `linter` linters will be reported with the `warning` level.

-lint+ will add a command `lint+:lint`, which upon execution, will run the appropriate linter command for the current view and update messages accordingly.
+### Automatic Linting

-You may also want to add this to your `user/init.lua` to enable automatic linting upon opening/saving a file:
+To enable automatic linting upon opening/saving a file, add the following code tou your lite-xl user module:
 ```lua
 local lintplus = require "plugins.lintplus"
 lintplus.setup.lint_on_doc_load()